Buffy: "Spike and I are getting married!"

 - Old, New, Borrowed and Blue: Referenced by the title, though the tradition doesn't come up in the wedding plans.

 - Parental Substitute: Giles is (momentarily) moved when Buffy asks him to Give Away the Bride.
+He's less thrilled when Spike suggests he's now "my father-in-law".

 - Puppy-Dog Pout: Buffy sulking.Spike: Oh, pouty!
 Look at that lip... gonna get it... gonna get it... [starts nibbling on her lip]